-The garden's size grew from the mid 20th century to the vast space it is today.
+The garden's size grew from the mid-20th century to the vast space it is today.
 Each year, garden architects plant bulbs in different patterns with vibrant colors and varieties to impress any visitor.

-Keukenhof is southwest of Central Amsterdam in The Netherlands, in a city in Holland, called Lisse.
-The region where Lisse is, is called ‘Bollenstreek‘ in Dutch.
+Keukenhof is southwest of Central Amsterdam in The Netherlands, in a city in Holland called Lisse.
+The region where Lisse is is called ‘Bollenstreek‘ in Dutch.

-There are many travel options to get to Keukenhof from Amsterdam.
-Our advice is to take advantage of the convenience of the Keukenhof buses around The Netherlands during tulip season that go (almost) direct to Keukenhof's entrance.
+There are many options to get to Keukenhof from Amsterdam.
+Our advice is to take advantage of the convenience of Keukenhof buses around The Netherlands during tulip season provide that go (almost) direct to Keukenhof's entrance.

-From Amsterdam's City Center:
+From Amsterdam's City Center